SujanNepal1234567/DSA/README.md

 # DSA
-Collection of DSA snippets in Python
+Collection of DSA scripts in Python